Ludlow, California: Origins

 The community settlement dates back to 1870s.
-The community of Ludlow was named after William Ludlow of Southern Pacific Railroads.
+The community of Ludlow was named after William Ludlow of the Southern Pacific Railroad.

 In 1882, the town was founded.
 The town started as a water stop for the Atlantic and Pacific Railroad.
 Ore was found in the nearby hills, leading to the town's boom.

 From 1906 to 1940 it was the southern railhead for the Tonopah and Tidewater Railroad, operated by the Pacific Coast Borax Company and bringing borax and other mining products from Death Valley and Beatty, Nevada, to long distance Santa Fe Railway lines.
 It also served as the northern railhead for the Ludlow and Southern Railway, a mining line that ran south to the Bagdad-Chase gold mine and the mining camp of Rochester.
 It operated from 1903 to 1931.

-Route 66
+U.S. Route 66

 By the 1940s, local mining and railway activity had ceased and the town survived supplying the needs of travellers on the National Old Trails Road, renamed to become the legendary Route 66 in California.
 With Ludlow providing a Motor Court with bungalow cabins, the streamline moderne Ludlow Cafe, a gasoline-service garage, and shade.
 They operated through the late 1960s.
-After Interstate 40 was built bypassing town there was little business and most residents departed, leaving ruins of empty buildings and Tamarisk trees that still stand flanking the old highway.
+After Interstate 40 was built bypassing the town, there was little business and most residents departed, leaving ruins of empty buildings and Tamarisk trees that still stand flanking the old highway.
 Tourists following and exploring historic Route 66 pass through the ghost town now.